 Description / Purpose

 The Local Group Integrator liaises with national integration circle and connects with circle integrators to effectively integrate new rebels.
+And has an eye for integration purposes which fall outside of the circle integrators mandate.

 Responsibilities

 Explaining the role of the (local) working circle integrator to local circles (short presentation, video, meeting, etc.)

+Have an eye for, and actively reach out to, rebels who have not yet met their circle integrator. (f.i. welcome message to all new rebels on townsquare)

+Make sure every event has allocated and event integrator, who looks out for new faces.

+Make sure message responsiveness on groups level is good.
+Local group email, incoming FB messages, etc.

 Meeting with circle integrators to discuss the needs for a better integration, explain “Integration Strategy” and “Rebel Journey” (to be finalized by national integration circle)